cjdbarlow/Part-One/README.md

 * **Pharmacopia**
 Covers drugs.
-    * For the sake of consistency, the *general principles* of pharmacology are contained in the curriculum, whilst the specifics of different agents will be found in the pharmacopia.
+    * For the sake of consistency, the *general principles* of pharmacology are covered in the curriculum, whilst the specifics of different agents will be found in the pharmacopia.
 If lost, use the search box.

 * **Appendices**